The Center for Women and Men

-The Center for Women and Men is located on the Daytona Beach campus in room 218 of the Wetherell Student Services and Administration building (#100).
+The Center for Women and Men is located on the Daytona Beach campus in room 227F (second floor, enter through double doors) of the Greene Center (Building #300).
 Click on the links below or call (386) 506-3068 for additional information.
-Satellite offices are located on the DeLand, Deltona, and Flagler/Palm Coast campuses.The Center for Women and Men Mission Statement: Promote the achievement of educational, professional, and personal goals of a diverse student population, through the development and implementation of programs that provide flexible, individualized, and supportive services.
+Satellite offices are located on the Deltona, and Flagler/Palm Coast campuses.The Center for Women and Men Mission Statement: Promote the achievement of educational, professional, and personal goals of a diverse student population, through the development and implementation of programs that provide flexible, individualized, and supportive services.

 Child Care Access Means Parents In School (CCAMPIS) assists eligible Daytona State College students with child care assistance.